gregora/Raytracing/README.md

 # Raytracing

 A 3D raytracing engine written in C++.
-Currently in developement.
 Engine supports rasterization, shadows and reflections.

-The code is written for Linux, but if you compile it, it should work on windows as well.

 ## TODO
 * Add spotlight light sources